kislow/deploy-your-own-challenge/README.md

      private_key_file = /path/to/private_key.pem
      ```

-   ✅ *This is required for all VM-based exercises.
+   ✅ *This is required for all VM-based challenges.
 For local Docker or Kind clusters, this may not be necessary if Ansible runs locally.*

 ---